jdfxzzy/PEAN/README.md

 ## News

+[2024.10.04] Poster of this paper is now available.
+This poster will be displayed at Poster Session 3 (Oct.
+31st, 4:10pm ~ 6:10pm) at posterboard P222.

 [2024.08.20] 🔥🔥🔥 Code and weights of this model is now available on Github. [[Link]](https://github.com/jdfxzzy/PEAN)

 [2024.07.23] Full paper (including Supplementary Material) is now available on arXiv. [[Link]](https://arxiv.org/abs/2311.17955)